-Recently new regulations in Europe require the elimination of lead and its composites of use.
-This fostered to resume the study of other possible materials and structures of the electrodes.
-As a starting point, the electrode on the basis of copper and copper sulphate (Cu-CuSO4) was adopted.
-The shortcomings of such a construction of nonpolarized electrode based on the combination of $Cu-CuSO_4$ were studied (Korepanov et al., 2007) and in the result a new improved design of non-polarized LEMI-701 electrode was proposed (www.isr.lviv.ua).
+Recently new regulations in Europe require the elimination of lead and its composites from use.
+This fostered the resumption of the study of other possible materials and structures of the electrodes.
+As a starting point, the electrode on the basis of copper and copper sulfate (Cu-CuSO4) was adopted.
+The shortcomings of such a construction of a nonpolarized electrode based on the combination of Cu-CuSO4 were studied (Korepanov and Svenson, 2007) and as a result a new improved design of a non-polarized LEMI-701 electrode was proposed (LCISR, 2014).

-Geophysical electrodes LEMI-701, except environmental safety (Cu salt works as fertilizer) possess significant advantages as compared with lead electrodes.
+Geophysical electrodes LEMI-701, except for environmental safety (Cu salt works as fertilizer), possess significant advantages as compared with lead electrodes.
 For comparison, the measured noise level of randomly selected pairs of electrodes LEMI-701 is ~ 20 nV at 1 Hz vs. 0.4 mV for Pb-PbCl (Petiau, 2000).
-For matched pairs after calibration and specially designed selection procedure average drift over 4 months was $50-60 \,\mu V$ for LEMI-701 (Korepanov et al., 2007), see Fig. 2, against 1 mV month-1 for

-Pb-PbCl electrodes (Petiau, 2000).
-With such level of the drift the requirements to the electrode line length become much more practical: referring again to the Fig. 1, we may conclude that the baseline about 50-60 m is already admissible to get signal/noise ratio for diurnal variations close to unity.
+For matched pairs after calibration and a specially designed selection procedure, average drift over 4 months was 50-60 μ V for LEMI-701 (Korepanov and Svenson, 2007), see Fig. 2, against 1 mV month-1 for Pb-PbCl electrodes (Petiau, 2000).
+With such a level of the drift, the requirements for the electrode line length become much more practical: referring again to Fig. 1, we may conclude that the baseline about 50-60 m is already admissible for getting the signal-noise ratio for diurnal variations close to unity.

-Apart the electrodes, the parameters of the used measuring equipment - electrometer - also play important role in improving the quality of the electric field measurement.
-A number of specific requirements should be taken into account at such instrument design because it must measure signals with periods ranging from fractions of seconds to about 100 000 s with minimal error in field conditions at sufficiently large environmental temperature variations.
-By this the very important requirement is the absence of the currents in the input circuits - if they are flowing through the electrodes and ground, they are infringing the electrochemical equilibrium at the contact surface "electrode-environment".
-Simultaneous demands to transmit of practically DC signals

-- 10 and input current minimization greatly complicate the task of electrometers development.
-To solve this task the sophisticated technology of input circuits galvanic isolation while simultaneously meeting the requirements of high input resistance is used.
-To this, as the Fig. 1 gives, the sensitivity threshold of the electrometer should not exceed $0.1 \,\mu\text{V}\,\text{m}^{-1}$ in order to provide sufficient accuracy.
-Typically the length of the measuring line is selected in the range of 50 to 200 m, which gives the minimum input signal level - about 0.05 mV while soil resistance can reach up to several hundred kohm (for frozen ground).
-Depending on the soil resistance and the electrodes quality the initial level of the input signal can reach hundreds of mV, we will reserve a maximum value equal to 1 V. Also as much as possible low power consumption is an essential requirement. - Last but not least is the necessity to have the protection of input stages from nearby lightnings being often during field season - the long electric line presents an excellent antenna to create large voltages at its output at nearby lightning discharge.
+Apart from the electrodes, the parameters of the used measuring equipment - an electrometer - also play an important role in improving the quality of the electric field measurement.
+A number of specific requirements should be taken into account in such an instrument design because it must measure signals with periods ranging from fractions of seconds to about 100 000 s with minimal error in field conditions at sufficiently large environmental temperature variations.
+In this the very important requirement is the absence of the currents in the input circuits - if they are flowing through the electrodes and the ground, they are infringing the electrochemical equilibrium at the electrode-environment contact surface.
+Simultaneous demands to transmit practically DC signals and input current minimization greatly complicate the task of electrometer development.
+To solve this task, the sophisticated technology of input circuit galvanic isolation while simultaneously meeting the requirements of high input resistance is used.
+For this, as Fig. 1 shows, the sensitivity threshold of the electrometer should not exceed $0.1 \,\mu\text{V}\,\text{m}^{-1}$ in order to provide sufficient accuracy.
+Typically the length of the measuring line is selected in the range of 50 to 200 m, which gives a minimum input signal level of about 0.05 mV, while soil resistance can reach up to several hundred kohm (for frozen ground).
+Depending on the soil resistance and the electrode quality, the initial level of the input signal can reach hundreds of mV; we will reserve a maximum value equal to 1 V. Also, as much as possible, low power consumption is an essential requirement.